The Art of Forgiveness in Spirituality

 Countless times I caught myself saying things like, "if they would just apologize things would be different."

 But was this my truth?
-If the situation were to continue, business as usual, would that meet my needs?
-Of course, an apology feels nice but it often does not repair the damage that has already been done or that continues to be done without change.
+If the situation were to continue, business as usual after the apology, would that meet my needs?
+Of course, an apology feels nice - but it often does not repair the damage that has already been done or will continue to be done without change.
 It was through a great therapist that I learned an apology without changed behavior is actually a form of manipulation.
 Especially when it is coming from someone we care about, this manipulation can be very difficult to recognize when disguised as remorse.
+So maybe that apology wasn't really what I was after.

-* * Trigger Warning: abuse, domestic violence, sexual violence, racial violence * *
+* * Trigger Warning: mentions of abuse / violence * *

 Abusers are typically individuals who have co-morbid mental disorders and a substance abuse problem, particularly with alcohol.
-In extreme cases, an abuser may be a narcissist who cannot physically have remorse for their behavior due to a chronic neurological disorder or tumor.
+In almost all cases, abusers have been victims of physical/ emotional trauma and abuse themselves at one point or another.
+In extreme cases, an abuser may be a narcissist who cannot physically have remorse for their behavior due to a chronic neurological disorder or brain tumor.
 A lot of times, violent and abusive behavior is a learned response from the individual's caregivers and environment during their youth.
 When this person needed guidance and support the most, they were likely met with intolerance or indifference.
 This teaches the individual that violence, manipulation, lies, and betrayal are the only ways to survive.
-The person may know deep down that they way they were raised was wrong, and they may even be able to see the damage it has caused, but they are vastly unequipped to face these 'demons' either on a physical or mental level.
+The person may know deep down that they way they were raised was wrong, and they may even be able to see the damage it has caused, but they are vastly unequipped to face these 'demons' either on a physical or mental level and they are often unable to fully identify how those demons display in their own life.

 If you are experiencing physical, mental, or sexual abuse, please plan and get to safety as soon as you can.
 No one deserves to feel unsafe and I want you to know that you have my full support.
 Here is a thorough list of national organizations who help survivors.
 If you know or suspect a child is involved in the abuse, that is a resource which can help you.